 a corrosive, toxic, greenish-yellow, gaseous chemical element, one of the halogens and the most reactive nonmetallic element, forming fluorides with almost all known elements: symbol, F; at. no. 9

-A pale-yellow, highly corrosive, poisonous, gaseous halogen element, the most electronegative and most reactive of all the elements, used in a wide variety of industrially important compounds.
-Atomic number 9; atomic weight 18.9984; freezing point −219.62°C; melting point -223°C; boiling point −188.12°C; specific gravity of liquid 1.50 (at boiling point); valence 1.
-See Table at element.
+A pale-yellow, highly corrosive, poisonous, gaseous halogen element, the most electronegative and most reactive of all the elements, existing as a diatomic gas (F2) and used in a wide variety of industrially important compounds.
+Atomic number 9; atomic weight 18.9984; melting point −219.67°C; boiling point −188.12°C; specific gravity of liquid 1.50 (at boiling point); valence 1.
+See Periodic Table.

 - (uncountable) The chemical element (symbol F) with an atomic number of 9.

 - (chemistry, countable) A fluorine atom.